pe5er/swan.media/index.md

 We are a Swansea based video production company offering professional video services all over the UK.
 We specialise in corporate video production, and have experience creating promotional materials for  large corporations.

-We use professional 4K mirrorless cameras to produce our videos.
+We use professional 6K cinema cameras to produce our videos.
 Each video is carefully edited to our client's specifications to achieve a high quality product that they are happy with.

 Promotional videos, testimonials, social videos are more: whatever your needs, get in touch with us and we'll work together to meet them.